mnakao/ODP/README.md

 ## Functions for a graph with symmetry
 ### General graph
-Symmetry in this library means that when the vertices are arranged on a circle, the graph when rotated by `360/symmetries` degrees and the graph before rotation match.
+Symmetry in this library means that　the original graph matches when the graph is rotated `360/symmetries` degrees.
-Therefore, `symmetries` must be a divisor of `nodes`.
+Therefore, a value of `symmetries` must be a divisor of `nodes`.

 ![](./misc/img/general_s.png)